Self-help audio files

 This folder contains audio tracks produced by the Center for Counseling & Psychological Services (CAPS) to teach and explain basic coping strategies.
 These tracks include demonstrations of diaphragmatic breathing, progressive muscle relaxation, visualization, meditation using a mantra, tips for improving sleep, and meditation to cope with painful emotions.

-How to Use the Files (does not stream w/Mozilla Firefox Browser):
+How to Use the Files:

 1) Left-click on a track to select it and then, on the new page, click it again if you would like to stream it over your Internet connection